prp-e/generative_ui_prompts/prompts.md

 23. A SaaS dashboard with a performance benchmarking tool for industry comparison
 24. A SaaS dashboard with a customizable goal setting and tracking feature
 25. A SaaS dashboard with a comprehensive documentation hub for user guidance.
+1. A contact form with name, email, and message fields
+2. A contact form with a dropdown menu for selecting the inquiry type
+3. A contact form with a file upload option for attachments
+4. A contact form with a captcha verification for security
+5. A contact form with a phone number field for immediate contact
+6. A contact form with a checkbox for subscribing to a newsletter
+7. A contact form with a required field validation for essential information
+8. A contact form with an auto-response message for immediate acknowledgment
+9. A contact form with a customizable subject line for specific inquiries
+10. A contact form with a location selector for regional inquiries
+11. A contact form with a preferred contact method selection
+12. A contact form with a time zone selection for scheduling purposes
+13. A contact form with an urgency level selection for priority handling
+14. A contact form with a department selection for routing inquiries
+15. A contact form with a customizable call-to-action button
+16. A contact form with a rating scale for user experience feedback
+17. A contact form with a social media profile field for additional contact options
+18. A contact form with an integrated chat support option
+19. A contact form with an appointment scheduling feature
+20. A contact form with a customizable thank you message upon submission
+21. A contact form with a language preference selection for multilingual support
+22. A contact form with a dynamic field population based on user type
+23. A contact form with an interactive map for location-based queries
+24. A contact form with an integrated CRM for lead management
+25. A contact form with a customizable design to match the website's theme.
+1. A news website with a dynamic homepage showcasing top stories
+2. A news website with a personalized recommendation section for users
+3. A news website with a video news section for multimedia content
+4. A news website with a breaking news ticker for real-time updates
+5. A news website with a categorized navigation menu for different topics
+6. A news website with a dedicated editorial column for in-depth analysis
+7. A news website with a trending topics section based on user interests
+8. A news website with a regional news section for local updates
+9. A news website with an interactive poll for reader engagement
+10. A news website with a social media integration for sharing articles
+11. A news website with a newsletter subscription option for daily updates
+12. A news website with a reader comments section for community engagement
+13. A news website with a live streaming feature for major events
+14. A news website with a search functionality for specific news items
+15. A news website with a weather forecast section for local and global locations
+16. A news website with a photo gallery showcasing impactful images
+17. A news website with a podcast section for audio news content
+18. A news website with a historical archive for accessing past articles
+19. A news website with a bookmarking feature for saving favorite articles
+20. A news website with a translation tool for multilingual readers
+21. A news website with a dark mode option for comfortable reading
+22. A news website with a sponsored content section for advertisements
+23. A news website with an interactive timeline for historical events
+24. A news website with a data visualization tool for complex stories
+25. A news website with a mobile app for on-the-go news consumption.
+1. A weather widget with a clean and minimalistic design
+2. A weather widget with animated weather icons for different conditions
+3. A weather widget with a dynamic background reflecting current weather
+4. A weather widget with a 5-day forecast display
+5. A weather widget with customizable units for temperature and wind speed
+6. A weather widget with a location-based auto-detection feature
+7. A weather widget with an interactive radar map for precipitation tracking
+8. A weather widget with a sunrise and sunset time display
+9. A weather widget with a customizable theme to match the website's aesthetics
+10. A weather widget with an air quality index display for health awareness
+11. A weather widget with a clothing suggestion based on temperature
+12. A weather widget with a UV index display for sun protection advice
+13. A weather widget with a pollen count indicator for allergy awareness
+14. A weather widget with a moon phase display for lunar enthusiasts
+15. A weather widget with a wind direction arrow for wind pattern visualization
+16. A weather widget with a customizable hourly forecast for planning purposes
+17. A weather widget with a weather alert system for severe conditions
+18. A weather widget with a historical weather data display for comparison
+19. A weather widget with a seasonal tips section for outdoor activities
+20. A weather widget with a shareable forecast option for social media
+21. A weather widget with a climate change awareness section for education
+22. A weather widget with a travel advisory feature for trip planning
+23. A weather widget with a customizable layout for screen size adaptation
+24. A weather widget with a language selection option for global users
+25. A weather widget with a customizable refresh interval for real-time updates.